mehroshkw/mehroshkw/README.md

 ## 📚 About Me

-- 🎓 BS IT graduate with a CGPA of 3.13
+- 🎓 BS Information Technology graduate
 - 💼 Currently working as a Flutter Developer
 - 📱 1+ year of experience in Flutter app development
 - 💻 Previously worked with HTML, CSS, Bootstrap, and PHP for web development